Senior wide receiver Kentrell White has committed to play DI college football at Auburn University under head coach Hugh Freeze.

 Since COVID-19, Midtown football has been marked by tumult and change, including a cancelled varsity season in 2021 and a different head coach every year the current seniors have played.
 White has weathered all of this and believes the constant changes have improved both him and his game.

-White created a bond with Midtown and never truly wanted to transfer, like many recruited high school athletes want to do.
+White created a connection with Midtown and never truly wanted to transfer like many recruited high school athletes want to do.

 “I feel like I created a bond and a commitment to the school,” White said.
 “That I’ll stay here and keep going when the going gets tough.”

-Williams said that White has brought the experience and has been an example to younger players as he has gone through the steps of the DI recruiting process.
+Noah Williams said White has brought the experience and has been an example to younger players as he has gone through the steps of the DI recruiting process.

 White is graduating at the end of the fall semester so he can begin training at Auburn, with the eventual goal of playing professional football with an NFL team.